Household Support Grant

 The money will be used for the below initiatives delivered by the council;

 - Food payments during the school holidays from October half term up to and including Easter for families who are eligible for free school meals/ Better2Gether Funding (free childcare for two-year olds) and Early Years Pupil Premium (EYPP).
 Payments will be made via schools and settings to all those currently in receipt of payments.
 Please note that, due to the timing of the national announcements, families will have received payment for the October holiday during the first week of November; all future holiday payments will be made in advance of the holidays.
-Families with school age children who are eligible for free school meals but not currently claiming them can apply directly to Wiltshire Council by using the form on the free schools meals page For families with younger children eligible for Better2Gether Funding or Early Years Pupil Premium, should contact the child's setting directly to apply.
+Families with school age children who are eligible for free school meals but not currently claiming them can apply directly to Wiltshire Council by using the form on the Free school meals For families with younger children eligible for Better2Gether Funding or Early Years Pupil Premium, should contact the child's setting directly to apply.
 Families who are already claiming this funding should contact their child's school or setting if they have a query regarding the additional holiday payments.
-Please take a look at our early years funding for 2 year olds webpage.
+Please take a look at our Early Years funding for 2 year olds page .

 - Providing financial contribution to low-income households with children who are not eligible for the above food payments as well as to low-income households without children.
 These payments will be made directly to working age low-income residents who were in receipt of Council Tax Reduction on the date that we launched the scheme, which was 7 November 2021.
 Payments will be issued between mid-November and mid-December.
 We will contact eligible people, there is no need to contact us.